bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ## **5. BondAppétit Governance (BAG)**

 Governance is one of the most important foundational things for each DeFi protocol.
 BondAppétit aims to reach a fully decentralized governance structure using the best practices that have proven to be effective in other protocols.
-In order to achieve this, BondAppétit will be working to build a strong community that will become a driving force of the protocol for years to come.
+In order to achieve this, BondAppétit is working to build a strong community that will become a driving force of the protocol for years to come.

 The main tool for decision-making in the protocol is the BondAppétit Governance (BAG), which also acts as the main reward and incentivization tool for participants of the protocol and the community.